7 reasons why tradeshows are still relevant for small business

 Go to school

 More and more nowadays, tradeshows come with an educational programme.
 There are seminars, workshops and keynotes a plenty.
 Imagine all that knowledge in one place for you to take your pick from.
-If you don’t have lots of time to dedicate to learning, then is one aspect of a tradeshow you should definitely take advantage of.
+If you don’t have lots of time to dedicate to learning, then this is one aspect of a tradeshow you should definitely take advantage of.
 Most organisers offer free entry into seminars and workshops.
-Even if you have to pay, work out what individual session would normally cost.
+Even if you have to pay, work out what individual sessions would normally cost.
 I’ll bet it’s less than the price of the ticket.

 Tip: the educational programmes at tradeshows are popular, so book the sessions you want to attend early.
 If you’re attending to gain knowledge and network, work out how the two will fit together.